purescript/registry-dev/README.md

       -- A mapping between package names (as published on the Registry or -- included in the Package Set) and SemVer ranges for them.
       { dependencies : Map Text Text
-      -- A mapping between package names and SemVer ranges for them.
-      -- Said dependencies are not PureScript code, and they are used -- in FFI to interact with the underlying backend.
-      , nativeDependencies : Map Text Text
       -- Local source globs to include in the compilation for the target , sources : List Text
       }